 Pictures were hung on longer wires or cord to whatever height preferred by the homeowner and hung on small hooks that latched onto the picture rail.
 This made the pictures easily movable left or right anywhere in the room, and to raise or lower them, you simply change the length of the picture wire.

 Picture rail works great for most decorations, but don’t try hanging extremely heavy items from it.
 After all, it is just a piece of wood molding.
 If you think something is too heavy, then it’s best to mount it in a more secure way to the wall.

 Hanging Without Picture Rail

 First thing: Put away the hammer.
-Hammering nils into plaster is a quick way to knock plaster loose from the lath that is supporting it.
-You may not notice the damage but as plaster comes loose from the lath is will eventually begin to sag and soon fall off the wall if the sagging continues unchecked.
+Hammering nails into plaster is a quick way to knock plaster loose from the lath that is supporting it.
+You may not notice the damage, but as plaster comes loose from the lath, it will eventually begin to sag and soon fall off the wall if the sagging continues unchecked.

 I prefer if the screw hits the wood lath behind the plaster for a little extra holding power to make sure things stay hung.
 You can usually tell when you hit the lath because the screw will grab better.
 If you miss, back the screw out and move the screw up (or down) about 1/2” and you’re sure to find the lath.

 Heavier items need more support, and so I recommend screwing into a stud with a 2” screw.
 Stud finders rarely work on plaster, but you can find the studs using the magnet trick.